PostgREST/postgrest/docs/install/server.md

 brew install postgrest
 ```

 This will automatically install PostgreSQL as a dependency (see the [Installing PostgreSQL](#installing-postgresql) section for setup instructions).
-The process tends to take around 15 minutes to install the package and its dependencies.
+The process tends to take up to 15 minutes to install the package and its dependencies.

 After installation completes, the tool is added to your $PATH and can be used from anywhere with: